Randy Moss (sports reporter)

-Randy Moss (born 1959) is an American sports announcer and reporter who covers thoroughbred racing, football and Olympics for NBC Sports and the NFL Network, and until its closure in 2021, NBCSN.
+Randy Moss (born 1959) is an American sports announcer and reporter who covers thoroughbred racing and Olympics for NBC Sports.

 Early life

 Moss was born in 1959, in Hot Springs, Arkansas.
 He attended horse races at Oaklawn Park Race Track during his youth, often sneaking into the track despite being underage.
 During high school and college he assisted Daily Racing Form columnist Don Grisham on an Oaklawn handicapping column in the Arkansas Gazette.
 Moss then spent one semester in pharmacy school at the University of Arkansas before Gazette sports editor Orville Henry hired him to work for the paper full time.

 Print

 In 1984, Moss left the Gazette for the Arkansas Democrat after the Democrat offered to double his salary due to his popularity as a handicapper.
 From 1989 to 1995, he worked for The Dallas Morning News.

 Moss left journalism in 1995 and returned home to work as the director of operations for Oaklawn.
 In 1996, Moss returned to sports writing as a reporter for the Fort Worth Star-Telegram.
 He left the Star-Telegram in 1999 after he subbed as an ESPN analyst for that year's Preakness Stakes coverage and subsequently was offered a full-time job by the network.

-For thirty years, Moss has been part of Andrew Beyer's team that calculates for Daily Racing Form the iconic Beyer Speed Figures, a mathematical index measuring racehorse speed that is widely considered the most popular handicapping tool in thoroughbred racing.
-He also created the "Moss Pace Figures" published online by Daily Racing Form.
+For forty years, Moss has been part of Andrew Beyer's team that calculates for Daily Racing Form the iconic Beyer Speed Figures, a mathematical index measuring racehorse speed that is widely considered the most popular handicapping tool in thoroughbred racing.
+He also created the "Moss Pace Figures" formerly published online by Daily Racing Form.